Last Updated on June 29, 2022

 There’s not enough space, depends on styles, depends on quality, and whether or not the thrift store has partnered with a textile recycling facility.

-What’s most important is to make sure we’re donating items is in GOOD CONDITION.
+What’s most important is to make sure when you recycle old clothes that they are in GOOD CONDITION.

 If you’re looking for tips on hosting your own clothing swap, check out this post where I chatted with Martha Stewart.

-If you have clothes in good condition and in current styles, you might want to consider selling some of your clothes.
+If you want to recycle old clothes that are in good condition and in current styles, you might want to consider selling some of your clothes.